jeremychadabbott/electrical_db/README.md

+#Update 24 08 08
+Studied some databse 1nf, 2nd, 3nf basics and realize I need to split the commodity tables apart to normalize.
+Downloaded PostGreSQL

 # Update 24 08 06
 Uploading old folder structure.
 It's messy.
 Looking forward to creating the correct repository folder structure and database links.
 Ideally, a web server to dish out the info.